 What is most suitable will vary with the application, and a bit of research will be needed to find the best solution for your home.

-Rigid foam boards of insulation (such as Kingspan or Celotex) are better insulators than the alternatives and so they are thinner and take up less floor area.
+- Rigid foam boards Rigid foam boards of insulation (such as Kingspan or Celotex) are better insulators than the alternatives and so they are thinner and take up less floor area.
 They can also incorporate a vapour barrier.
 But they are more expensive and might not tick breathability boxes on your checklist.

-Mineral wools such as Rockwool or Knauf are widely used.
+- Mineral wools Mineral wools such as Rockwool or Knauf are widely used.
 These tend to be available as semi-rigid batts or quilts.

 - It is cheaper than external wall insulation (up to 50 per cent less)

-- It might be the only option if you can not insulate externally (if you are in a Conservation Area for example)
+- It might be the only option if you can not insulate externally (if you are in a conservation area for example)

-- It is less effective
+- It is less effective than external wall insulation

 - You will lose internal floor area